I nearly quit!

 The money soon dried up, we needed to get jobs.
 I created two CVs (resumes).
 One with my (past) clothes shop and bar work experience on, which I took into every shop and pub in the town.
 The other had my 4 and a half years design agency experience on it, which I emailed to a handful of agencies.
 We were nearly out of money, a small town doesn’t have many job opportunities and I wouldn’t survive a morning working in a ‘9–5' office environment.
 So it was sensible to keep my options open, I should at least test the water and see if anything bites…

 I had a skill(s), but I had lost all confidence in myself, I had utterly given up on any hope of being a designer at an agency, working alongside inspiring creative people on challenging projects, enjoying what I do.
 My passion to be a designer had all but died.
-The only thing keeping it alive was my personal project — a website I ran/run, which I would still keep doing, I’d just given up on being a designer, as a career.
+The only thing keeping it alive was my personal project — a project (website) I founded and run, which I would still keep doing, I’d just given up on being a designer, as a career.

 Not one shop or bar called.
 Only one design agency replied.
 Ironically, the one that did was arguably the best design agency (at that time) in the county.
 I didn’t know what to make of that!